Overview

 Source: Georgia Department of Public Health - Indoor Air Quality

-Georgia landlord-tenant law does not mention mold specifically
+Georgia habitability law does not name mold

 Safe at Home Act (2024)